A Sylvester-Gallai-type theorem for complex-representable matroids: Introduction

 With a view to generalizing the Sylvester-Gallai Theorem, one might hope that every rank-$4$ real-representable matroid contains a $3$-point plane.
 Motzkin~\cite{motzkin} observed that this fails for the direct sum of two lines, but proved that there is always a plane that is the direct sum of a point and a line, and he conjectured a generalization in higher dimensions.
 Following conventions from geometry, we say that a rank-$k$ flat is {\em ordinary} if it is the direct sum of a point and a rank-$(k-1)$ flat.
+(Note that a {\em point} is a rank-$1$ flat which, in a non-simple matroid, may have more than one element.)
 Motzkin's conjecture, stated below, was later proved by Hansen~\cite{Hansen}. \begin{HT} Every real-representable matroid with rank at least $3$ has an ordinary hyperplane. \end{HT} We call a rank-$k$ flat {\em elementary} if it has exactly $k$ points.
 While elementary flats are clearly more natural than ordinary flats, Hansen's Theorem itself is arguably the ``right" generalization of the Sylvester-Gallai Theorem.
 Bonnice and Edelstein~\cite{BoEd} used Hansen's Theorem to prove the following result that guarantees the existence of an elementary rank-$k$ flat in any real-representable matroid with sufficiently high rank.
 Moreover, their bound of $2k-1$ is best possible, which one sees by considering the direct sum of $k-1$ three-point lines. \begin{corollary} For each integer $k\ge 2$, every rank-$(2k-1)$ real-representable matroid has an elementary rank-$k$ flat. \end{corollary} The proof is quite straightforward; by Hansen's Theorem, such a matroid has a hyperplane consisting of the direct sum of a point $P$ and a rank-$(2k-3)$ flat $H$.
 Inductively we can find an elementary rank-$(k-1)$ flat in $H$ which we can extend to an elementary rank-$k$ flat by adding $P$.

 The extension of the Sylvester-Gallai Theorem to complex-representability was famously resolved by Kelly~\cite{Kelly}. \begin{KT} Every rank-$4$ complex-representable matroid has a two-point line. \end{KT} The condition on the rank here is also best-possible since the rank-$3$ ternary affine plane, AG$(2,3)$, is complex-representable but it has no two-point line.